Dr. Allen Brizee

 In 2021, I moved to Saint Louis University to serve as the director of writing across the curriculum, and eventually, director of the Walter J. Ong, S.J., Center for Digital Humanities.

-I also published and edited non-fiction books: Read, Reason, Write; Partners in Literacy, and Commitment to Justice.
+I have also published and edited non-fiction books: Read, Reason, Write; Partners in Literacy, and Commitment to Justice.
 I continue to work on Read, Reason, Write, and the fourteenth edition of this award-winning textbook will be published in January 2027.

 If you’re interested in my academic work, you may read more about it on my Curriculum Vitae page.
 For more on my creative work, visit my Fiction page.